The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Your luggage can’t get delayed, lost or stolen

-How many times was your luggage delayed or even lost or stolen?
+How many times has your luggage been delayed (or worse yet, lost or stolen)?

-• One year, I arrived in Berlin on Christmas Eve without a winter jacket (since we flew in from Sydney, where it was summer).
-Four days later, my check-in luggage finally arrived, damaged and unusable.
+• One year, I arrived in Berlin on Christmas Eve.
+My winter jacket was in my checked luggage (since we flew in from Sydney, where it was summer).
+Four days later, my suitcase finally arrived, damaged and unusable.
 A strike combined with bad weather (and Christmas) had made Heathrow Airport a giant luggage warehouse.

-• Paul almost missed out on competing in a half marathon in Italy a few years ago when our plane was delayed in Dubai, and Emirates wasn’t fast enough to get our luggage from one plane to the next.
-We were reunited with our check-in luggage (including his running gear) less than 12 hours before the race.
+• Paul almost missed out on competing in a half-marathon in Italy a few years ago when our plane was delayed in Dubai.
+While we made the connection, running from one gate to the other, our luggage didn’t.
+We were reunited with our suitcases (one containing Paul’s running gear) less than 12 hours before the race.

 Everyone who has ever travelled with check-in luggage can tell similar stories.
 Not much fun.